 GIAMATTI: There’s clearly an attraction between her and Blair.

 PIKE: I don’t think she fancies Blair.
-I couldn’t fancy Bruce Greenwood over him.
+I couldn’t fancy Bruce

 MMM: What was so attractive about a man like Barney?